About Hero

 Coach, Author, and Educational Consultant

-Amy Tepper has served as a teacher, administrator, and program director in various K-12 settings and startups to include virtual, homeschool, blended, and public schools.
+With nearly 30 years in education, Amy Tepper has served as a teacher, administrator, and program director in various K-12 settings and startups to include virtual, homeschool, blended, and public schools.

-She held the position of Executive Director of a Sylvan Learning Center, opened an alternative 6th-12th school in Okaloosa County, FL, and later was actively engaged in Florida high school redesign and career education reform, providing technical assistance across the state.
+In the first half of her career, she taught English at various grade levels, held the position of Executive Director of a Sylvan Learning Center, opened an alternative 6th-12th school in Okaloosa County, FL, and later was actively engaged in Florida high school redesign and career education reform, providing technical assistance across the state.
 Amy had the opportunity to collaborate with a team of parents to develop the Ohana Institute, an innovative blended school, focused on global citizenship and discovery learning, serving as Director in its first year.

-As a consultant, she provided instructional and administrative coaching at an international school in Panama until 2013, when she returned to continue supporting schools in the U.S. Amy has since completed countless classroom observations through work as a peer validator evaluating practices in Newark and New Haven schools, and in providing embedded, ongoing support for instructional leaders and teachers in the areas of high quality observation, feedback, and teaching and learning.
+As a consultant, she had the opportunity to provide instructional and administrative coaching at an international school in Panama.
+Since 2013, upon returning to the U.S., Amy has continued to support schools and districts, completing thousands of classroom visits through work as a peer validator evaluating practices in large urban districts, and through embedded, ongoing support for instructional leaders and teachers in the areas of high quality observation, feedback, and teaching and learning.
+She is passionate about ensuring all teachers have the knowledge, tools, and support to create classroom communities where students thrive.

 Patrick Flynn